 Keep in mind that the book pairings you choose can cover a broad range of topics (history, earth science, and even social/emotional development).
-The trick is finding books that are developmentally appropriate, interesting and engaging!
-Ideally they should leave room for open discussion, spontaneous connections and discovery.
+The trick is finding books that are developmentally appropriate, interesting and engaging.
+Ideally they should leave room for discussion, spontaneous connections and discovery.

-This can happen one-on-one with a parent & child, in a classroom of students or during a library class visit.
-Ultimately, the nonfiction books can be shown to a child/children after reading the story books out loud.
-Maybe the storybook has some elements of truth related to the subject and you can ask what parts of the story are true and match some of that information to facts you find in the informational text.
+This can happen one-on-one with parent & child, in a classroom, or during a library class visit.
+Ultimately, the nonfiction books can be shown to children after reading the storybooks out loud.
+Maybe the storybook has some elements of truth related to the subject and you can ask what parts of the story are true, then match some of that information to facts you find in the informational text.
 This creates learning that engages children and empowers them to become active participants in the discovery process.
 They also have fun while fostering crucial critical thinking skills.

-The twin texts approach also lends itself to children with special needs and those who teach and care for them.
+The twin texts approach also lends itself to children with disabilities and those who teach/care for them.
 Story books can be a great vehicle for encouraging expanded learning and self-acceptance.
 In this case nonfiction materials can be available for the children to peruse after reading the story.
-The nonfiction books should have bold visuals that are readily accessible.
+Nonfiction books with bold visuals are generally more accessible.
 Even if a child cannot read the book, the visuals provide clues and help create context to facilitate connections to the fictional story.
 If reading the story book isn’t feasible, you can re-create the basic story with visual props (a flannel board or the use of PECS – Personal Exchange Communication Systems).
-As long as there is space for connections to be made the use of both types of materials can enhance the learning process.
+As long as there is space for connections to be made the use of both types of materials enhances learning.

 I’ve listed a few examples of paired books I used for first grade library class visits.
 Each group of fiction and nonfiction titles are divided into themes.
 The combination of books listed below piqued everyone’s interest and sparked lots of conversation.
 In addition, the picture books I chose are also great “stand alone” books.
 If you are interested in any of the titles below, simply click onto the book covers to find them in our library catalog.